 3. Testing the Ansible

 To verify that you can ping all hosts listed in the /etc/ansible/hosts file, type:

 This confirms whether the hosts are online or not.

 You can also run a command, such as date:

 # ansible web -m command -a 'date'

 In the example above, we ran the date command on all hosts in the web category.

-At this point Ansible is configured and ready to use.
+At this point, Ansible is configured and ready to use.
 Sounds pretty simple, right?
 Well, we have not yet covered Ansible’s most powerful feature: playbooks – organized units of scripts where you’ll define the tasks to be executed inside a server configuration and will be the central piece of your automation strategy.